Grouse Ridge Campground

 Directions

-From Nevada City: Take Hwy 20 east toward Truckee approximately 20 miles.
+From Nevada City: Take Highway 20 east toward Truckee approximately 20 miles.
 Turn left on Bowman Lake Road (Forest Road 18).
 Continue 5 miles and turn right on Grouse Ridge Road (Forest Road 14).
-Continue 6 miles on unimproved dirt road to campground.
-From I-80: Take Hwy 20 cutoff west for approximately 5 miles.
-Turn right on Bowman Lake Road (Forest Road 18), continue 5 miles, then turn right on Grouse Ridge Road (Forest Road 14) for 6 miles to campground.
+The road is unimproved dirt for 6 miles to the campground.
+From I-80: Take the Highway 20 cutoff west for approximately 5 miles.
+Turn right on Bowman Lake Road (Forest Road 18).
+Continue 5 miles and turn right on Grouse Ridge Road (Forest Road 14).
+Unimproved dirt for 6 miles to the campground.

 Amenities